 Support reforms at USAID that are aimed at fighting corruption and strengthening human rights in developing countries, and oppose earmarks and set-asides for special interests that cost both dollars and lives.

-This week, Oxfam America published an open letter to Congress from a group of 16 community leaders from developing countries around the world.
+Oxfam America published an open letter to Congress from a group of 16 community leaders from developing countries around the world last year.
 The letter, which was featured in CQ Daily and Roll Call, asks that the US partner with leaders and activists who are fighting corruption and defending human rights, while risking their lives to change their home countries for the better.

 Here's an excerpt: